kogu-io/kogu/other-integrations.md

 ```json
 { "fail": "Optional reason for the failure" }
 ```
 Mark experiment as "failed".
-You optoinally can specify the reason for the failure.
-Pass empty reason in case you do not want pass that info.
+Optionally you can specify the reason for the failure.
+Pass empty reason in case you want to omit that data.

 # Passing information from Kogu to your script